imthenachoman/How-To-Secure-A-Linux-Server/README.md

 Using SSH public/private keys is more secure than using a password.
 It also makes it easier and faster, to connect to our server because you don't have to enter a password.

-At a high level, public/private keys work by using two keys to encrypt data:
+Check the [references](#ssh-key-references) below for more details but, at a high level, public/private keys work by using two keys to verify identity.

 1. One key, the **public** key, **can only encrypt data**, not decrypt it
 1. The other key, the **private** key, can decrypt the data

 For SSH, a public and private key is created on the client.
 The public key is then securely transferred to the server you want to connect to.
-After this is done, SSH uses the public and private keys to establish a secure connection.
+After this is done, SSH uses the public and private keys to verify identity and then establishing a secure connection.
+Identity is verified by encrypting and decrypting data that both the client and server know.
+If the data can't be decrypted, the identity can't be verified and a connection will not be established.

+They are considered more secure because you need the public key to establish an SSH connection.
+If you set [`PasswordAuthentication yes` in `/etc/ssh/sshd_config`](#PasswordAuthentication), then SSH won't let you connect without the public key.

+You can also set a passphrase for the keys which would require you to enter the key passphrase when connecting using public/private keys.
+Keep in mind doing this means you can't use the key for automation because you'll have no way to send the passphrase in your scripts.

+We will be using Ed25519 keys which, according to [https://linux-audit.com/](https://linux-audit.com/using-ed25519-openssh-keys-instead-of-dsa-rsa-ecdsa/):

+> It is using an elliptic curve signature scheme, which offers better security than ECDSA and DSA.
+At the same time, it also has good performance.

 #### Goals

-- 4096 bit RSA public/private SSH keys
+- Ed25519 public/private SSH keys:
   - private key on your client
   - public key on your server

+#### Notes

+- You'll need to do this step for every computer and account you'll be connecting to your server from/as.

-#### References
+#### <a name="ssh-key-references"></a>References

 - https://www.ssh.com/ssh/public-key-authentication
 - https://help.ubuntu.com/community/SSH/OpenSSH/Keys